Please see the RPNCalc GitHub homepage for a much more detailed usage explanation, as well as submit bugs, provide enhancement suggestions, etc.

 14/8 [ENTER] will add 1.75 to the stack

 frac [base] command will display a fractional equivalent of the top stack item.

-There are a lot of features and details - too many details to describe here with Snapcraft's length limitations, so please see the developer's website listed above for a comprehensive set of usage instructions in the README.md.
+There are a lot of features and details - too many details to describe here with Snapcraft's length limitations.
+So please see the developer's website listed above for a comprehensive set of usage instructions in the README.md.